-Before you get started you need to get some basics covered so you know exactly what to expect.
+Before you get started, here we cover some of the basics so you know exactly what to expect.
 First, understand the time frame to pass and the educational requirements:

 What is the time limit for passing all sections of the NCIDQ?

-Once you register, you’ll receive a detailed timeline.
+Once your application is approved, you'll receive a detailed timeline.
 The specifics will depend upon whether you are taking IDFX first, before completing all your work experience.